johnsellin93/grab/README.md

 > Every extraction expands the active repository context and automatically updates the clipboard with the accumulated result.

 > For larger investigations, assistants propose batches of `grab` commands based on the problem statement and accumulated repository context to progressively acquire the exact repository evidence required for a task.
-See [`GRAB_PROTOCOL.md`](./GRAB_PROTOCOL.md) for an example workflow.

 > You are not copying results.
 You are exporting context.